The Music That Moves Us

-You can’t make a serious list of all-time great gaming soundtracks without including a nod to legendary composer Yasunori Mitsuda.
-While many may argue that Nobou Uematsu and Yoko Shimomura have provided more for Square Enix with their numerous contributions to the Final Fantasy and Kingdom Hearts franchises, Yasunori Mitsuda deserves special mention for his work with two games in particular that, frankly, need no introduction.
+You can’t make a serious list of all-time great gaming soundtracks without a nod to legendary composer Yasunori Mitsuda.
+While many may argue Nobou Uematsu and Yoko Shimomura have provided more for Square Enix with their numerous contributions to the Final Fantasy and Kingdom Hearts franchises, Yasunori Mitsuda deserves special mention for his work on two games that, frankly, need no introduction.

 The truth is, I could run my finger through either game’s 3-disk, 60-odd-track list of songs, select one at random, and chances are, it’ll be worth listening to.
 The music is that good.

 From the very beginning of either game, Mitsuda’s music welcomed us into new, strange, and exciting worlds.
-From the calm, cascading harp notes of “Morning Sunlight” and soothing strings of “Peaceful Days”, to the warm, welcoming melodies of “Arni Village – Home World” and “Arni Village – Another World”, Chrono’s music lifted our souls and set our expectations high for the journeys to come.
+From the calm, cascading harp notes of “Morning Sunlight“ and soothing strings of “Peaceful Days,” to the warm, welcoming melodies of “Arni Village – Home World” and “Arni Village – Another World,” Chrono’s music lifted our spirits and set our expectations for the journeys to come.

-(Sidenote: “Schala’s Theme” was good enough in and of itself to make the backdrop for Wiz Khalifa’s “Never Been.”
-“Memories of Green,” meanwhile, accompanied Dom Kennedy’s “Locals Only.”
-Not only is Mitsuda one of the greatest gaming composers of all time, he’s also a bonafide hip-hop influencer.)
+(Note: “Schala’s Theme” was so good, in fact, that it made the backdrop for Wiz Khalifa’s “Never Been.”
+“Memories of Green,” likewise, accompanied fellow rap artist Dom Kennedy’s “Locals Only.”
+Mitsuda isn’t just one of the greatest gaming composers of all time; he’s also a bonafide hip-hop influencer.)

 The music of Chrono Trigger and Chrono Cross spans different genres, styles, eras, and alternate realities.
 Any other game soundtrack would have buckled under the level of ambition on display here, but Mitsuda makes it look easy.
 Whether you’re listening for your hundredth playthrough or for the very first time, Chrono’s music stays with you long after you set the controller down.

-Let’s take a step back from all of this, for a moment, and focus on one song in particular.
+Let’s take a step back from all of this, for a moment, to focus on one song in particular.
 Anyone familiar with the franchise knows dungeon crawling and JRPG elements are only half of the game’s focus.
-More often than not, you run through the streets of Shibuya to the song “Beneath the Mask.”
+More often than not, you run through the city streets, interacting with friends and building relationships.
+In Persona 5, you navigate Shibuya to the song “Beneath the Mask.”

 Yes, I’m lumping the two together, because I just couldn’t pick one.